 RK: Those terms might have come from a more youthful self-confidence, and I don’t necessarily want to repeat past formulas, but I think that considering the title of my contribution to the catalogue, an appropriate adjective could be ignored.

-CC: The exhibition ends with pixel architecture: an experimental process elaborated at Wageningen University, the leading agricultural institute of the Netherlands, trying to figure out ways to combine the principles of permaculture and algorithmic engineering.
+CC: The exhibition ends with pixel farming: an experimental process elaborated at Wageningen University, the leading agricultural institute of the Netherlands, trying to figure out ways to combine the principles of permaculture and algorithmic engineering.

 Contrary to the viewpoints of radical ecology, this quest for an intensive and sustainable agriculture is driven by the conviction that the solution cannot come from degrowth.
 Downsizing the world is not an option.
 Instead, increasing sustainable agriculture is considered possible thanks to intensive farming.